A Little Princess: Sara Crewe

 Front cover of the first edition of Sara Crewe (1888).

 Burnett wrote Sara Crewe in her Washington house; the story echoed memories of her childhood, such as the dead father, the child's slide into poverty, and her faculty for reading, storytelling and pretending.
 The novella appears to have been inspired in part by Charlotte Brontë's unfinished novel Emma, the first two chapters of which were published in Cornhill Magazine in 1860, featuring a rich heiress with a mysterious past who is apparently abandoned at a boarding school.
 Many critics have also noted influences from Brontë's Villette and Jane Eyre, and Thackeray's Vanity Fair, all of which are set, at least in part, in girls' boarding schools.

 The plot is basically the same as the 1905 novel, but much less detailed.
-Some characters are barely defined or absent.
+Some characters are barely defined, while others are entirely absent—most notably Becky.
 The students are treated as a group; only Ermengarde is named and Sara interacts with her solely to borrow books.
 The children of the Large Family remain unnamed, as Sara watches them from afar, and the father does not seem to be connected to Mr. Carrisford until the end.
 Ram Dass is already present, but simply referred to as 'the Lascar'.
 Many events from the novel do not occur in this version.
 Captain Crewe, whose investments are only briefly mentioned, dies in the first chapter, so Sara’s life as a pupil is not described.
 The only indication of Sara’s kindness is when she gives buns to Anne.
 However, there are details in the novella that were not included in the novel.
 For example, when Sara becomes a servant, she frequents a library where she reads stories about damsels in distress being rescued by powerful men.
 It is also stated that Mr. Carrisford’s illness is a liver problem.

 Sara Crewe: or, What Happened at Miss Minchin's was originally serialized in three issues (December 1887 – February 1888) of St. Nicholas Magazine, illustrated by Reginald B. Birch.
-It was first published in book form on February 29, 1888 by Charles Scribner's Sons in New York.
+It was first published in book form on 29 February 1888 by Charles Scribner's Sons in New York.
 It was published the same year in London by Frederick Warne & Co., paired with another Burnett's novella, Editha's Burglar.